owent/cmake-toolset/README.md

 It's recommanded to use [vcpkg][1] if you just want a package manager on x86/x86_64 platform.
 But if you want a special version of some packages or just download packages from custom mirrors, you can use this toolset.

-> e.g.: If you want to use openssl 1.1.0k and use options ```no-dso no-tests no-external-tests no-shared no-idea no-md4 no-mdc2 no-rc2 no-ssl2 no-ssl3 no-weak-ssl-ciphers```
+> E.g.: If you want to use openssl 1.1.0k and use options ```no-dso no-tests no-external-tests no-shared no-idea no-md4 no-mdc2 no-rc2 no-ssl2 no-ssl3 no-weak-ssl-ciphers```
 > Just add these codes below:
 >
 > ```cmake